Alexon1999/ansible_setup/README.md

 - Puppet :

+Puppet Server is installed on Control Node. this control node holds the desired state configurations (also called "manifests") for all the managed nodes.

-Puppet Server is installed on Control Node and Puppet Agent is installed in each Managed Nodes and Configure Puppet Agent to connect to Puppet Master (manually, using Ansible, Cloudinit)
+and Puppet Agent is installed in each Managed Nodes and Configure Puppet Agent to connect to Puppet Master (manually, using Ansible, Cloudinit)

 - Chef